-Don’t pack the Veloped/Walker, instead walk with it to the check-in counter.
+Don’t pack the Veloped/Walker.
+Instead, walk with it to the check-in counter.
 When checking in, tell the staff that you would like to bring your "rollator" into the airport (important that you say “rollator” or “mobility aid”).
-They put a bagage tag on it, and you bring it through the security control.
+They put a baggage tag on it, and you bring it through the security control.

-Right before you board the aircraft, put the Veloped/Walker to the side and the staff will load it into the luggage compartment of the aircraft.
-Before you put it aside, fold the frame and lower the hand grips to the bottom position.
-It may also be a good idea to secure packing material, such as bubble wrap, onto the frame as the handling of your mobility aid may vary from airport to airport.
+Right before you board the aircraft, put the Veloped/Walker to the side, and the staff will load it into the aircraft's luggage compartment.
+Before you put it aside, fold the frame and lower the handgrips to the bottom position.
+It may also be a good idea to secure packing material, such as bubble wrap, onto the frame as your mobility aid's handling may vary from airport to airport.

-If you do as described, you can bring your full baggage allowance (20-25 kg), as the Veloped/Walker is regarded as a mobility aid and the weight of it is not included in your luggage.
-If you pack it and check it in, it will be seen as luggage (about 15-17 kg incl. carton/packaging), which limits the amount of normal luggage that you can bring.
+If you do as described, you can bring your full baggage allowance (20-25 kg), as the Veloped/Walker is regarded as a mobility aid, and the weight of it is not included in your luggage.
+If you pack it and check it in, it will be seen as luggage (about 15-17 kg incl. carton/packaging), limiting the amount of normal luggage you can bring.